HaochenZ11/VLA-3D/README.md

 # VLA-3D Dataset

 ## Introduction
 This dataset is a 3D object referential dataset designed for vision-language grounding that can be used for the higher-level task of vision-language navigation (VLN).
-This dataset contains 9M+ language statements that are synthetically generated for 7635 3D scenes containing a total of 11619 regions from a combination of datasets and is released as part of the [CMU Vision-Language-Autonomy (VLA) Challenge](https://www.ai-meets-autonomy.com/cmu-vla-challenge).
+This dataset contains 9M+ language statements that are synthetically generated for 7635 3D scenes containing a total of 11619 regions from a combination of 3D scan datasets and is released as part of the [CMU Vision-Language-Autonomy (VLA) Challenge](https://www.ai-meets-autonomy.com/cmu-vla-challenge).
 A sample scene from each data source can be found under [sample_data](sample_data/).
-Refer to the [Download](#download) section for instructions on downloading the dataset.
+Refer to the [Download](#download) section for instructions on downloading the dataset

 ## News